bdantas/gather-libs/README.md

 At this point you no longer need the `nano` directory on the target system (everything you need is in `nano.run`), so you can go ahead and delete the directory.

-Running `nano.run` causes the enclosed enclosed binary to run with the bundled libraries.
+Run `nano.run` on the target system to use the application.

 # Advanced usage
-If at any time you need to tweak `nano.run`, just do this:
+If at any time you need to tweak `nano.run`'s contents, just do this:
 ```
 $ ./nano.run unpack
 $ cd nano
--> make your tweaks
+-> make your changes
 $ ./pack
 ```

-If sometime in the future you want to use `nano.run` on a different target system, just copy `nano.run` to the new target system then do this:
+If sometime in the future you want to use `nano.run` on a different machine of same architecture, just copy `nano.run` to the new machine then do this:
 ```
 $ ./nano.run unpack
 $ cd nano